Intensives and Teacher Training

 The Open World Dance Foundation Mid-Winter Workshops and Summer Intensive and Teachers Training programs provide unique access to the comprehensive Vaganova Method Training.
 We accomplish this in multiple ways.
 We have a network of teachers who are comprised of the only three direct students of Agrippina Vaganova still teaching today, as well as other instructors who are graduates of the Vaganova Academy, some of whom have taught there as well.
 They are accomplished dancers and teachers.
 READ MORE.

 Most importantly, Vaganova method training is more than a style and ballet technique.
 It encompasses appreciation of ballet history, culture and art; character and historical dance; and stage preparation, including make up and acting.
 Our programs expose dance students and teachers to the full scope and breadth of the method .Our Summer Intensive and Teacher Training share the best of Russian Ballet Traditions.
-We are able to offer exceptional training for students, dancers and teachers; to coach promising students including those interested in attending Vaganova Academy including Russian orphans; and to conduct events that celebrate the Russian ballet and unite us through dance.
+We also offer a Winter Workshop in New York City with legendary dancer, teacher and coach, Irina Kolpakova.

 Elite Training Program